avamsykiran/FSD_23Jul24_9to1/Java17_23Jul24_01Aug24/Assignments.md

         (iv) no specases are allowed.
         (v) if the length of the name is not sufficient, the gap shall be filled by the most frequest letter of the full-name.

+        Hint:

+            1. declare a double dim array of size fullName.length,2
+            2. in the first dim we will have char and in the second we will have its frequency
+            3. iterate through the full name and count the freqeucny of each char in the full name

+                john john

+                'j' 2
+                'o' 2
+                'h' 2
+                'n' 2

 #2
 -----------------------------------------